TaranehAskarzadeh/Topic-Modeling-LDA-based-Customer-Review-Analysis/README.md

 - Python (with pandas library for data manipulation and export)

-1. Reddit API Setup
+1. Reddit API Setup:
 Made a Reddit account.
 Then, registered  application on Reddit's app registration page to obtain client_id and client_secret.

-2. Select Subreddits
-r/reviewthis
-r/product_reviews
-r/buyitforlife
+2. Select Subreddits: Got the data for two subreddits "review this",  and "product reviews".

-4. Accessing Reddit Data with PRAW
+4. Accessing Reddit Data with PRAW:
 Utilized the praw library in Python to access the Reddit API.

 ## Step 1: Load the Data